sidharthjuyal/netflix-gpt/README.md

 # netflix-gpt
 This is the Movie Recommendation Tool based on user prompt ( with Integrated Authentication )
-- configure Parcel and react
+- configure Parcel and React
 - configure TailwindCSS
-- Header
+- Header Component
 - Routing of App
 - Login Form
 - Form Validation (useref Hook)
+- Firebase Deployment
+- Sign Up/ Sign In User Account
+- Create Redux Store with userSlice

 # Igniting Our App
 npm init